PerimeterX/perimeterx-nginx-plugin/README.md

   | **whitelist_ua_sub** | `{'GoogleCloudMonitoring'}` | Filters requests containing the provided string in their UA.

-- ### <a name="sensitive-headers"></a> Filter Sensitive Headers
+### <a name="sensitive-headers"></a> Filter Sensitive Headers
-  A list of sensitive headers that can be configured to prevent specific headers from being sent to PerimeterX servers (lower case header names).
+  A list of sensitive headers configured to prevent specific headers from being sent to PerimeterX servers (headers in lower case).
 Filtering cookie headers for privacy is set by default, and can be overridden on the `pxConfig` variable.

   **Default:** cookie, cookies